GarciaJona/GarciaJona/README.md

 - 🌱 I’m currently learning **Framerworks and Programming Languages everyday**

-- 💬 Ask me about **CSS, HTML, JS, React, Typescript**
+- 💬 Ask me about **CSS, HTML, JavaScript, React**

 - 📫 How to reach me **jalexisgarcia.91@gmail.com**

-- ⚡ Fun fact: **I think I am a very happy person.
+- ⚡ **I think I am a very happy person.
 I like to help people who need it.
 I love solving problems and solving conflicts that prevent reaching the goal.
 I like to learn new technologies without limits.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">